2016 World Taekwondo Junior Championships

 The 2016 World Taekwondo Junior Championships took place from November 16-20 in Burnaby.
 The event welcomed 1500 athletes, officials and coaches from 100+ countries.
+Epic Design was hired to design the branding and design pieces for around and inside the arena during the event.

 Epic Design was tasked with designing a logo and brand that draws upon the origins of the sport, balanced with a clean and modern look.
 The logo and brand also needed to appeal to the junior athletes to inspire a sense of pride and ownership.
 We were also tasked with the creation of a responsive website.